Western wildfires force evacuations in Arizona, California

 The lightning-sparked fire is estimated at about 193 square miles (500 square kilometers).
 It’s burning dry grass and shrubs in southwest Alaska’s mostly treeless tundra.

-Five people were rescued from a dangerous area after a wildfire broke out Monday near Dulzura in San Diego County near the Mexican border and spread to nearly 600 acres (242 hectares), authorities said.
+Farther south in San Diego County, five people were rescued after a small wildfire broke out Monday near the U.S.-Mexico border, authorities said.

-Two of those rescued were taken to a hospital but there was no immediate word on how they were injured or their conditions, fire officials said.

-Fire conditions were elevated because of warm and dry weekend weather across Southern California.
-Monday was expected to be cooler, but another heat wave was expected at midweek, the National Weather Service said.

 In Northern California, a 50-mile (80-km) stretch of State Route 70 was closed indefinitely on Monday after mud, boulders and dead trees inundated lanes during flash floods along a wildfire burn scar.